Syedaashnaghazanfar/speckit-book-hackathon.io/TESTING_TRANSLATION.md

-# Testing the Translation System
+# Testing the Translation System (removed for now - will add in future)

 ## Quick Start Testing Guide